 Lake George Elopements

 - The Sagamore in Lake George is also a beautiful location for an elopement.
-It’s a little fancier there and the whole hotel is located on it’s own island, but it is surely serene!
+It’s a little fancier there and the whole hotel is located on its own island, but it is surely serene!

-- The Friends Lake Inn is a popular spot to elope because it already has elopement packages put together with cake, room, officiant and a few other things included.
+- The Friends Lake Inn is a popular spot to elope because it already has elopement packages put together with cake, room, officiant, and a few other things included.
 If you’re looking for something a little less expensive that is all-inclusive, this is a great option.

 - Lake Placid is another great place to elope, but a much longer drive from Buffalo, New York.
-Because Lake Placid is home of the High Peaks, snow and unfavorable weather is likely in October and November!
-If f you were in for a more adventurous drive, the top of Whiteface Mountain is a beautiful place to elope and you can drive the highway to the top and take an elevator up.
+Because Lake Placid is home to the High Peaks, snow and unfavorable weather are likely in October and November!
+If you were in for a more adventurous drive, the top of Whiteface Mountain is a beautiful place to elope and you can drive the highway to the top and take an elevator up.
 Note that Whiteface Mountain doesn’t open until after June sometimes and closes the first weekend of October.